utilmeta/utype/docs/en/references/field.md

 # }
 ```

-We wrote a generating function `pascal_case` to generate the capitalized hump names, such as `'created_at'` the, and passed `'CreatedAt'` the function in as a field `alias` or `alias_from` as an argument.
-Uch that the corresponding alias can be generated directly from the attribute name
+We wrote a generating function `pascal_case` to generate the PascalCase names, such as  `'CreatedAt'` for  `'created_at'`, and the function can be passed in to `alias` or `alias_from`. so that the corresponding alias can be generated directly from the attribute name

 ### Case insensitive
 Field recognition is case-sensitive by default, but you can adjust this behavior by turning on the following parameter

-*  `case_insensitive`: False by default.
-When enabled, the field can be identified in a case-insensitive manner, such as
+* `case_insensitive`: False by default,wWhen enabled, the field can be identified in a case-insensitive manner, such as

 ```python
 from utype import Schema, Field